golemfactory/golem-architecture/arch-snapshot/arch.md

 discovery can be slow, as no single Node has a complete view of the network, requiring multiple hops to find new Nodes.
 Relay server can also facilitate P2P communication between Nodes when direct connections are not possible.

+##### Relay server

+The Relay server is a core component of the networking layer in the Golem Network.
+All newly connected Nodes register with the Relay server, providing the necessary information for discovery and connection.
+The Relay server:
+- Maintains a list of Nodes present in the network.
+- Stores each Node's identity, public key, and IP address.
+- Assists in establishing peer-to-peer (p2p) connections when possible.
+- Routes traffic between Nodes if a p2p connection cannot be established.
+- Offers functions for:
+  - Discovering Nodes and querying their information.
+  - Retrieving a Node's neighborhood.

+Communication with the Relay server is handled through a custom protocol built on top of UDP, defined using Protocol Buffers (protobuf).
+UDP was chosen for its lightweight nature, as it does not require maintaining open connections, which would consume more system resources compared to TCP.
+This makes it possible to handle a large number of Nodes concurrently, ensuring decent scalability.

+###### Connecting to relay server

+##### Establishing connections

+##### Network Traffic

+##### Virtual TCP

 - Identification